How to prepare for the next pandemics?

 New technologies have a big potential to improve and save patients’ lives and reduce the strain on healthcare professionals.
 The more people know how to use the equipment and to follow new procedures properly, the more lives will be saved in the next pandemics.

 Preparing for the next pandemic does not have to be hard.
-Clear and consistent messaging based on data from this one is the key.
+Clear and consistent messaging based on data from former pandemics is the key.
 Messages that clearly explain how each of us has an important role in battling the pandemic.

-Messages like “flatten the curve” and “behave responsibly” resonated with most of the people around the world.
+Messages in the midst of Covid-19 pandemic like “flatten the curve” and “behave responsibly” resonated with most of the people around the world.
 That was an effective pandemic response in which we should look up to in the future.

 To conclude, pandemic preparedness depends on a lot of factors.
 The strategies mentioned are just a fraction of what can be done to be fully prepared, which is hard to achieve.
 Collaboration and information flow between the public and private sectors are the cornerstone of pandemic preparedness.